Elmhurst Avenue station: Station layout

-This underground station has four tracks and two side platforms.
-The two center express tracks are used by the E and F trains at all times except late nights.
+There are four tracks and two side platforms; the two center express tracks are used by the E and F trains at all times except late nights.
+The E and F trains serve the station at night, the M train serves the station on weekdays during the day, and the R train serves the station at all times except late nights.
+The station is between Jackson Heights–Roosevelt Avenue to the west and Grand Avenue–Newtown to the east.

-Both platform walls have a Cerulean blue trim line on a black border with small "ELMHURST" tile captions in white lettering on a black background beneath them.
+Both platform walls have a blue tile band on a black border with small "ELMHURST" tile captions in white lettering on a black background beneath them.
 They also have mosaic name tablets reading "ELMHURST AVE." in white sans-serif lettering on a black background and Cerulean blue border.
-The tile color was part of a color-coded tile system for the entire Independent Subway System.
+The tile band was part of a color-coded tile system used throughout the IND.
+The tile colors were designed to facilitate navigation for travelers going away from Lower Manhattan.
+As such, the blue tiles used at the Elmhurst Avenue station are also used at Jackson Heights-Roosevelt Avenue, the next express station to the west, while a different tile color is used at Forest Hills–71st Avenue, the next express station to the east.
+Blue tiles are similarly used at the other local stations between Roosevelt Avenue and 71st Avenue.
 There are also advertising recesses between the tablets, as well as grates at the top of the platform wall.

 The ceiling of the platform level is held up by yellow I-beam piers located every 15 ft, which support girders underneath the mezzanine that runs above the platform level.
 The roof girders are also connected to columns in the platform walls.

-The tunnel is covered by a "U"-shaped trough that contains utility pipes and wires.
+The tunnel is covered by a U-shaped trough that contains utility pipes and wires.
 The outer walls of this trough are composed of columns, spaced approximately every 5 ft with concrete infill between them.
 There is a 1 in gap between the tunnel wall and the platform wall, which is made of 4 in-thick brick covered over by a tiled finish.
 The columns between the tracks are also spaced every 5 ft, with no infill.

 This station has a full-length mezzanine above the platforms and tracks supported by yellow I-beam columns located every 15 ft.
 It is separated into three sections by two chain-link fences, which separate the paid areas along the outer walls from the unpaid area in the center of the station.
 However, underneath the westernmost staircase of the station, there is a passageway that connects the mezzanines from each direction, allowing free transfers between directions.
 The token booth is at the center in the middle section outside fare control with a small turnstile bank to either outer section.
 Each platform has seven staircases going up to the mezzanine.